geemus/notes/stanford_innovation_and_entrepreneurship/raw/leading_collaborative_teams.md

 * Compromise: mid own concern, mid other's concerns; may be good-enough if you don't have enough time (or too much conflict) to reach collaboration

 # Module 3: Trust and The Emergence of Us vs Them Dynamics

+## The Challenges and Opportunities in Cross-Boundary Work

+* us vs them
+* fear
+* misaligned incentives

+### Attribution Theory

+* How do people explain the behaviors of themselves and others?
+  * Personal/Dispositional attribution - explain things as something about the person
+  * Situational attribution - explain things as something about the situation
+  * Ingroup bias - harsh attributions across subgroups (often personal/dispositional attribution)
+  * Information bias - absence of claryifying information (often the missing context is situational)

+As leaders, we should remind people that we should solicit more information before jumping to conclusions.

+* How can we reduce/prevent attribution problems?
+  * Weaken subgroups by minimizing "faultlines", this can be done by having more diverse teams (as the more commonality, the more us vs them will happen)
+  * Work to find and make connections across groups as well

+* Overcoming Us vs Them Dynamics
+  * Shared Identity - a common sense of what we are doing, that we are in it together, and that we are all contributing.
+    * Greatly reduces affective conflict.
+    * Provide clear vision of where we are headed and how different groups contribute.
+  * Trust - willingness to be vulnerable to actions of another person based on the expectation that the other person will perform a a particular action important to the trustor, irrespective of the ability to monitor or control that person
+    * Elements of trust: Benevolence (do we care about the same things), Ability (are they able to deliver), Integrity (will they do what they say)
+    * Collocated and Distributed teams have similar overall trust, but collocated trust is more volatile (likely due to more access to information/behavior).
+    * Because distributed teams have fewer opportunities to update trust over time, it is critical to set the right level at the outset.
+  * Psychological Safety - shared belief held by a team that the team is safe for interpersonal risk taking.
+    * Strong positive effects for: Performance, Problem Solving, Learning & Innovation.
+    * Leader sets the tone by being open, accessible and available.
+Focus on inclusivity.
+Transformational & servant leadership also aide.
+    * Reflection Practice helps a lot
+      * Team reflection can improve trust & psychological safety
+      * Guided reflection
+        * reflect on performance/process
+        * consider potential improvements
+        * develop (and implement) strategies
+      * makes teams omer effective, but takes time

+* Silo Mentality
+  * Coordination may be undermined by inability to identify with other subunits, leading to NIH and/or fear of losing power.
+  * Rewarding for local goals can undermine collaboration (as helping others takes time away from your own goals) and can lead to a competitive, rather than collaborative environment.

+### Exercises

+* 3.1 Bring to mind a time when a cross-boundary team or project member disappointed you or did not meet your expectations.
+Write a few sentences explaining why things went wrong?
+What explains their lack of performance?
+  * When I was attempting to do product management, I was dissapointed how difficult it was to have discussions about technical needs and merit.
+Additionally, it seemed as though emotional appeals and/or highest ranked person ruled the day, rather than facts and data.
+As someone who finds it challenging to read people, this made it nearly impossible for me to get the lay of the land.
+* 3.2 Bring to mind someone that you trust completely.
+Why do you trust that person?
+  * I trust my manager.
+He has demonstrated good judgement and provided valuable feedback consistently over time.
+* 3.2 What characteristics do they have that lead you to trust them?
+  * We have a track record of working well together.
+He listens well and gives valuable feedback.
+I feel heard and respected.
+* 3.3 Is there less trust on cross-boundary teams?
+Why or why not?
+  * I don't think cross-boundary should impact ability or integrity issues necessarilly, but it may make benevolence harder without clear shared vision.
+* 3.4 What were the major cross-boundary challenges faced by the team that designed and built the Water Cube?
+  * Cross disciplinary integration and prioritization.
+Cultural and language barriers.
+Us vs them between geographically distributed teams.
+* 3.4 What specific practices and processes enabled the team to overcome these challenges?
+  * Early collaboration, before too much was already designed/locked in.
+Strong leadership under time pressure.
+Shared information/models with automation to produce what different people needed.
+Brought clients in as early collaborators.
+Build safe, autonomous groups with clear interfaces.
+Exchanging specialists.
+Bringing together diverse management to discuss how to address differences.
+* 3.4 What insights for managing cross-boundary initiatives can you find in the Water Cube project?
+  * Diverse engagement lead to novel, timely solutions across a range of challenges.
+Collaboration started very early in the process and was maintained throughout.
+Some divide and concur was established through leadership collaboration.
+Care was taken in defining interfaces and expectations between teams, and in managing/updating these over time.
+* 3.5 In the Hansen chapter, he talks about four barriers that typically block cross-unit collaboration.
+Write a short paragraph about each of these barriers.
+Describe the behavior, why it happens, and how it interferes with collaboration.
+  1. Not invented here (NIH), where people insist on their own solutions, caused by insular culture, status gaps, self-reliance norms, and fear of vulnerability.
+  2. Hoarding, where people withold even when asked, caused by competitive norms, narrow incentives, time famine, fear of losing power (knowledge is power).
+  3. Search Barrier, inability to find available information, caused by company size, physical distance, information overload, and poverty of networks.
+  4. Trasfer Barrier, where people struggle to transfer expertise/know-how/tech, caused by tacit knowledge, lack of common frame, and weak ties.

 # Module 4: Navigating Cultural Differences
 # Module 5: Traversing Language Divides
 # Module 6: Practices for Leveraging Cross Boundary Teams